Nyssa, Black Gum or Tupelo: Planting and Care

 When to Plant the Tupelo?

 Planting a Nyssa is best done in autumn, from September to November, to encourage root establishment before winter.
-Spring planting from February to April is also possible, avoiding frost or extreme heat.
+Planting in spring, from February to April, is also possible, avoiding periods of frost or extreme heat.

 How to Plant It?

-When purchasing, choose a young plant that isn’t too large, as mature roots tolerate transplanting poorly.
-To give your Nyssa the best chance, the soil should be rich, deep, and moist.
-In highly alkaline soil, we recommend adding heather soil at planting.
+When purchasing, choose a young plant that is not too tall, as a mature root system will not tolerate transplantation well.
+To give a Nyssa the best chance, the soil must be sufficiently rich, deep, and moist.
+In very chalky soil, we recommend adding heather soil at planting time.
 In heavy soil, plant it on a mound and ensure good drainage.
-Once established, avoid moving the tree, as its roots will struggle with transplanting.
-Space plants 8 to 10 metres apart from other trees, or about 5 metres for smaller cultivars.
+Once established, avoid moving the tree, as its root system will not tolerate transplantation.
+Allow 8 to 10 metres of planting distance from another tree, or about 5 metres for smaller cultivars.

-• Spread gravel at the bottom of the hole to improve drainage
+• Spread gravel at the bottom of the hole to aid drainage

-• Mix garden soil with equal parts compost and heather soil if the ground is alkaline
+• Mix half garden soil with compost and heather soil if the ground is chalky

 • Add well-rotted compost